uwrit/leaf-log-parser/README.md

 }
 ```

 Logging to files (as opposed to directly to a database) is an industry standard and ensures that the Leaf API responds to user requests quickly and efficiently.
-Yet for analytical and auditing reasons it is critical to ensure that log information is copied to a technology better suited to analytics and not stuck in hard-to-read files.
+Yet for analytical and auditing purposes it is critical to ensure that log information is copied to a technology better suited to analysis and not stuck in hard-to-read files.

 One more complication is the fact that while the `Timestamp`, `Level`, and `MessageTemplate` properties shown in the example above are consistent and predictable (i.e., they appear in every log entry, no matter the context), the *contents* of the `Properties` field vary greatly depending on the situation and what methods and variables are involved.